AtYourService is an online Marketplace for Local Services like Photographers, Handymen, Tutors or Lawyers and was launched in November 2012.

 Foody is a web and mobile app that helps you easily order food & drinks for delivery & takeaway

-Foody was fully launched in October of 2015 and since then it has grown 4000% and has captured over 70% of the Market..
-Our latest estimate is that in the first half of 2017, 15% of all food orders for Take away & Delivery in Cyprus will be done through foody.
+Foody was fully launched in October of 2015 and since then it has been growing like crazy.
+In 2018 approximately 22% of all food orders for Take away & Delivery in Cyprus will be done through foody.

 As we always like to say, this is just the beginning.
 The vision of the Ideas2life team is to do exactly what the name says:

 Explore a bunch of ideas, filter the best ones and bring them to life

 To do that we believe we need just 2 ingredients.
 Great people and Resources.

 At Ideas2life we have a passion for great people.
 Our team consists of hard working, Fast Learning, Dedicated team players who have a constant itch to “create”.

 The Ideas2life team currently consists of 41 team members (who own or are on the road to own shares of the company).

 We are currently looking for great people to expand our team and be ready to launch our next global startup

 That’s not as easy as it sounds though.